ev-klzn/ev-klzn/README.md

 ## Hi there!
 My name is Yevhen.
 ### I'm an SEO-Based Web Developer from Ukraine 🇺🇦.
 Help clients convert their Figma designs into fully responsive web pages (desktop, tablet, mobile) while ensuring perfect quality!
 I make the code reusable in the long term (BEM methodology).
-### Our web designer and developer place a lot of emphasis on the visual appearance of the web product while maintaining productivity.
+### I place a lot of emphasis on the visual appearance of the web product while maintaining productivity.
 Creating amazing sites that are responsive and search engine-friendly is made possible by the studio's approach.
-### Our customers can easily find information and improve their conversion rate, which leads to their growth and development as a result.
+### My customers can easily surf and improve their conversion rate, which leads to their growth and development as a result.
 ### Basic SEO optimization for free!

 # 💻 Tech Stack: